Is your fundraising program lagging?

 (Or you have to have marvelously talented volunteers and staff who will spend far more time than you can imagine… that sometimes works.

 Mostly, it doesn’t.)

 Like anything worthwhile, it takes money to raise money.
-It takes talent and drive and time, too.
+It takes planning, talent, drive, and time, too.